lasp/adamant_example/src/assembly/pico/main/README.md

 $ redo cosmos_config
 ```

 This generates the plugin configuration file and its respective command and telemetry configurations in the `adamant_example/src/assembly/pico/build/cosmos/plugin/` directory.
-The plugin configuration template file is located in the `adamant_example/src/assembly/pico/build/cosmos/template/` directory, and should be reviewed to ensure the interface and required protocols are correct.
+The plugin configuration template file is located in the `adamant_example/src/assembly/pico/build/cosmos/template/` directory, and should be reviewed to ensure the interface and required protocols are correct, before copying to the plugin directory.
 By default, this template applies settings specific to the Linux example using TCP, and should be modified for the serial connection used by the Pico.
 The Adamant template includes a functional serial configuration in comments.
 Enable the serial configuration by commenting out the TCP configuration and uncommenting the serial configuration.
 This should resemble:

 ```
 # COSMOS interface documentation is available at: https://docs.openc3.com/docs/configuration/interfaces